 Can Chickens Eat Chocolate?
 A Guide on What Not to Feed Chickens

-Are you asking yourself: "Can Chickens Eat Chocolate?"
+Are you asking yourself: "Can Chickens and Hens Eat/Have Chocolate?" or "Is chocolate safe or bad/toxic to chickens?"
 Don’t feed chocolate to your chickens—fair and square.
 What is a guilty pleasure for humans, is a most definite no-no for egg-laying domestic birds.
 It's unsafe to eat for your flock as it can cause a host of health problems from increased heart rate to diarrhea, seizures, and even death.

 That being said, most chicken keepers use kitchen scraps as a staple when nourishing their feathered friends.
 They want to cut down on their chicken feed bill and that’s fine.
 But you shouldn’t go quite too wild throwing in anything and everything you can possibly find